 It’s time to press the Word of God for direction and deliverance.

-Here’s what we wrote Fred.
+Here’s what we wrote Fred back after his inquiry.

 “Pressing the Word is like taking a scripture and continually applying it to the problem you want to eliminate until you receive the break through.

 “What happens to so many Christians is they pray a scripture over a problem... then they leave it alone…then giving up when nothing happens.
 I feel the Holy Spirit showed me how to continually put pressure on that scripture to perform...like reapplying pressure to stop the bleeding in a wound... it helps to be forceful... purposed.